rust-lang/rfcs/text/0000-const-value-parameters.md

    representation to influence whether or not a program type checks.
  - References to static values (`&'static`) could be used as const parameters, as in C++.
-This does not appear to cause any major issues, and was left out only because it seemed unlikely to be useful.
+This does not appear to cause any major issues, and was left out only because it adds complexity while being less likely to be useful.

 ### Only allow (or default to) a particular integer type